-An optimized transmission for the HR-SRM coating is 0.2 (consistent with science modes 1-4 of LIGO-T070247-01-I).
-A tolerance of at least +/-.01TBD should be required.
-Advanced LIGO anticipates using various SR strategies with widely varying specifications.
-These remain under study, however the present SRC design calls for physically small (~MC scale) SRM and concomitant suspension.
+An optimized transmission for the HR-SRM coating is 0.02 (consistent with science modes 1-4 of LIGO-T070247-00-I).
+A tolerance of .002^{TBD} will be required for the ultimately selected transmission value.
+The COC required [for this design document] call for a small (~MC scale) SRM and concomitant suspension.
 This will facilitate various SRMs to be subsequently fabricated to match IFO optical performance and GW search sensitivities.